hanif-mianjee/Vibecoding-Enhanced-Instructions/milestones/milestone_002_Add_copy_info_button_in_JIRA_UI.md

 ## Acceptance Criteria

 - [ ] A UI button is appeared in the UI with text "Copy ticket info".
 After clicking the button, the formated sctring is copied to clipboard.
 A user feedback is displayed for success and error.
+- [ ] Review and complete all items in `dev_checklist.md` before marking a milestone as done.

 ---